deckgo/deckdeckgo/webcomponents/slides/qrcode/README.md

-# DeckDeckGo - Slide "Author"
+# DeckDeckGo - Slide "QR Code"

 This component is the slide/template "Author" of [DeckDeckGo].